-Hello!
 I’m a developer, photojournalist, and computer wizard (thanks Grandma!) from Berkeley, California.
-I’m currently majoring in (undecided) at Macalester College in Saint Paul, Minnesota.
+I’m currently majoring in (undeclared) at Macalester, where I founded Summit Magazine.

 In the summers of 2020 and 2022, I was a news platforms intern for Berkeleyside where I helped migrate content and templates to Newspack.
 It was interesting to see how an already modern, digital-only newsroom handled the sudden shift to working from home and the never ending stream of coronavirus news.

-My mantra when it comes to how I use my spare time is that I try to make things better by making better things.<projects>
+My mantra when it comes to how I use my spare time is: Make things better by making better things.

 Every day, students grapple with dozens of confusing web portals, emails, Instagram accounts, calendars, and posters.
 I created 75grand, a work-in-progress student portal for Macalester College, as a central dashboard for the school.

-When roommate announcements were delayed by a software bug, I created a tool to match roommates that ended up crowdsourcing matches for about 150 students.
+When roommate announcements were delayed by a software bug, I created a tool to match roommates that ended up crowdsourcing matches for about 30% of the class.
 People still come up to me because they remember my face from the email that connected them to their roommate.

 High school graduation was impacted by COVID-19 in three years in a row, so I created interactive message boards to foster community, where hundreds of families shared photos, congratulations, and memories.